-This is easier said than done; just think of the work required to write three ads for each of your 100 ad groups.
+This recommendation is easier said than done; just think of the work required to write three ads for each of your 100 ad groups.
 However, we have some tips to make things easier.

 Reimagine Your Current Ads

-The easiest way to start, look at your existing ads and modify them.
+The easiest way to start, look at your existing ads, and modify them.
 When it comes to ad copy, there is always something to improve and/or a different variable to test.

 We recommend experimenting with unique selling propositions (USP).
 For example, if you were promoting an SEO tool, your USPs could be a free trial, the number of keywords in the database, SEO awards received, etc. Once you know what your USPs will be, it is time to figure out which one works best for your online audience.

 You can always continue to tweak your ads.
 Experiment with changing verbs in your CTA (“try” vs. “discover”?).
 Play with representations of numbers (1M vs. 1,000,000?).
-Try including and excluding your brand name (“Site Audit” vs. “SEMrush Site Audit”?).
+Try including and excluding your brand name (“Site Audit” vs. “Semrush Site Audit”?).
 Sometimes these tiny changes can noticeably improve your CTR.

 We have increased our CTR by 30% by changing just one letter in all of our UK Google Ads campaigns.
 It was as simple as paying full respect to British spelling traditions; we replaced the American “Z” with the British “S” in verbs like “analyze” and “optimize”.
-Brits have indeed appreciated the tiny change.
+Brits have indeed appreciated the small change.